CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:class:: ActivationFunctionSet

     Contains the list of current valid activation functions, including methods for adding and getting them.

+..
+Suggested simplification for the below: Make __config_items__ a list of lists/tuples, with the latter containing (name, value_type, default) - no default if the last is None.
+..
+This would also allow moving get_config_params into the BaseAttribute class, although config_item_names may require some modifications.

 .. py:module:: attributes
    :synopsis: Deals with :term:`attributes` used by genes.